The Night Watch: Location and alterations

 The painting was removed from the Rijksmuseum in September 1939, at the onset of World War II.
 The canvas was detached from its frame and rolled around a cylinder.
-The rolled painting was stored for four years in a special safe that was built to protect many works of art in the caves of Maastricht, Netherlands.
+The rolled painting was stored for four years in a special safe that was built to protect many works of art in the caves of Maastricht.
 After the end of the war, the canvas was re-mounted, restored, and returned to the Rijksmuseum.

 On 11 December 2003, The Night Watch was moved to a temporary location, due to a major refurbishment of the Rijksmuseum.
 The painting was detached from its frame, wrapped in stain-free paper, put into a wooden frame which was put into two sleeves, driven on a cart to its new destination, hoisted, and brought into its new home through a special slit.